An Almost Magical Prom Night is the second part of "High School Memories"

 For many years, my

-grandmother and my aunts and uncles lived upstairs on the second floor
+grandmother and my aunts and uncle lived upstairs on the second floor.

-which contributed to a wonderful atmosphere growing up and provided
+Living downstairs from our grandmother, aunts and uncle contributed to a wonderful atmosphere growing up and

-a number of wonderful and exciting memories for my siblings and myself.
+a number of wonderful and warm memories for my siblings and myself.

 When I was in 5th grade, one of my aunts purchased a home nearby and my grandmother,